kubestash/docs/docs/guides/volumesnapshot/overview/index.md

 10. KubeStash operator watches for `BackupSession` custom resources.

-11. When it finds a `BackupSession` object, it creates a `Snapshot` custom resource for each `Repository` specified in the `BackupConfiguration`.
+11. When it finds a `BackupSession` object, it creates a `Snapshot` custom resource for each `Repository` specified in the respective session of the `BackupConfiguration`.

 12. Then, it resolves the respective `Addon` and `Function` and prepares a volume snapshotter `Job` definition.

 13. Then, It creates a volume snapshotter `Job` to capture snapshots of the targeted volumes.

-14. The volume snapshotter `Job` creates a `VolumeSnapshot` object for each Persistent Volume Claim (PVC) of the target and waits for the Container Storage Interface (CSI) driver to complete snapshotting.

-    These `VolumeSnasphot` custom resources names follow the following format:
+14. The volume snapshotter `Job` creates a `VolumeSnapshot`(s) object for each Persistent Volume Claims (PVC) associated the target and waits for the Container Storage Interface (CSI) driver to complete snapshotting.
+The VolumeSnapshot(s) are created with the following naming format:
     ```bash
       <PVC name>-<BackupSession creation timestamp in Unix epoch seconds>
     ```

 15. Container Storage Interface (CSI) `external-snapshotter` controller watches for `VolumeSnapshot` resources.

-16. When it finds a `VolumeSnapshot` object, it backups `VolumeSnapshot` into the respective cloud storage.
+16. When it finds a `VolumeSnapshot` object, it backups `VolumeSnapshot` to the respective cloud storage.

-17. After the snapshotting process is completed, the volume snapshotter `Job` updates the `status.components[*]` field of the `Snapshot` resources with each target `PVC` and the corresponding created `VolumeSnapshot` information.
-It also updates the `status.phase` field of the `BackupSession` to reflect backup completion.
+17. After the snapshotting process is completed, the volume snapshotter `Job` updates the `status.components[*]` field of the `Snapshot` resources with`VolumeSnapshot` information.

 ## How Restore Process Works?